rapid7/insightconnect-plugins/plugins/zoom/help.md

 #### Monitor Sign in and out Activity

-This task is used to monitor sign in and out activity.
+This task is used to monitor sign in and out activity

 ##### Input